 - Aperture value should be high enough to result in sufficient focal depth: it is important to capture sharp, not blurred photos (recommended f/stop values: f/8 - f/11).

 - Shutter speed should not be too slow, otherwise, blur can occur due to slight movements.
-If lighting conditions are poor, consider using a tripod and longer shutter speed.
+If lighting conditions are poor, consider using a tripod and a longer shutter speed.

 - Using RAW data losslessly converted to the TIFF files is preferred, since JPG compression may induce unwanted noise to the images.
 Although for common projects JPG images with higher quality settings (and lower compression) are acceptable.